dubrie/public/books.md

 ### Active Books
 - Building Green Software by Anne Curie, Sara Hsu, and Sara Bergman
+- Master of Change: How to Excel When Everything Is Changing – Including You by Brad Stulberg
+- The Science of Storytelling by Will Storr

 ### Up Next
 - The Human Element by Loran Nordgren